 The Zone 3 Fire Explorers DO NOT RESPOND TO EVERY FIRE IN THE ZONE 3 JURISDICTION.
 WHY IS THAT?

 For one, not every fire requires a rehab unit.
 Some fires, such as one-alarm fires, can be dissolved within half-an-hour.
 The Zone 3 Fire Explorers are primarily dispatched to multiple-alarm fires or larger scale incidents that would exhaust firefighters and their resources quicker. ... so it depends on the call.
 In addition, we are not the primary rehab unit in Zone 3: the King County Fire District 20 (Skyway/Bryn-Mawr) Rehab-1 unit is.
 If they are unavailable, out-of-service, or already dispatched to another fire, the Zone 3 Fire Explorers are then considered for dispatch.

 there are five wednesdays in certain calendar months THROUGHOUT THE YEAR. what do Explorers do on the fifth wednesday, if there is one?

 If there is a fifth Wednesday, we dedicate that time to a social event.
 The social is completely optional, but gives Explorers an organized opportunity to become more invested and engaged in each other.
-The social can range from a fire station tour at the Port of Seattle Fire Department to ice skating with the police explorers.
+In the past, the social has ranged from a fire station tour at the Port of Seattle Fire Department to ice skating with police explorers.

 Our program has a rich history.
 If you have stories, photos, or commentary you want to share, feel free to send it our way.